DISARMFoundation/DISARMframeworks/generated_pages/detections_index.md

 <tr>
 <td><a href="detections/F00087.md">F00087</a></td>
 <td>Improve Indications and Warning</td>
-<td>United States has not adequately adapted its information indicators and thresholds for warning policymakers to account for gray zone tactics.
+<td>United States has not adequately adapted its information indicators and thresholds for warning policymakers to account for grey zone tactics.
 Competitors have undertaken a marked shift to slow-burn, deceptive, non-military, and indirect challenges to U.S. interests.
 Relative to traditional security indicators and warnings, these are more numerous and harder to detect and make it difficult for analysts to infer intent.</td>
 <td></td>
 <td></td>
 <td>D01</td>
 </tr>
 <tr>
 <td><a href="detections/F00088.md">F00088</a></td>
-<td>Revitalize an “active measures working group,”</td>
+<td>Revitalise an “active measures working group,”</td>
-<td>Recognize campaigns from weak signals, including rivals’ intent, capability, impact, interactive effects, and impact on U.S. interests... focus on adversarial covert action aspects of campaigning.</td>
+<td>Recognise campaigns from weak signals, including rivals’ intent, capability, impact, interactive effects, and impact on U.S. interests... focus on adversarial covert action aspects of campaigning.</td>
 <td></td>
 <td></td>
 <td>D01</td>